MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/11-optimization.md

 ## Upgrade the tier

 The Azure portal can be used to scale between from `General Purpose` and `Memory Optimized`.
-If a `Basic` tier is chosen, there is no option to upgrade the tier to `General Purpose` or `Memory Optimized` later.
+If a `Basic` tier is chosen, there's no option to upgrade the tier to `General Purpose` or `Memory Optimized` later.
 However, it's possible to utilize other techniques to perform a migration/upgrade to a new Azure Database for MySQL instance.

 For an example of a script that migrates from basic to another server tier, reference [Upgrade from Basic to General Purpose or Memory Optimized tiers in Azure Database for MySQL.](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/upgrade-from-basic-to-general-purpose-or-memory-optimized-tiers/ba-p/830404)